-This ‘Leatherwork Open Course’ allows you to plan and create your own leatherwork project if you choose.
+Back by popular demand, Design.
+Develop.
+Make. allows you to plan and create your own leatherwork project if you choose.
 Spend four days on any project of your choice.
-From designing, to developing and on to creating, we’ll help you take your design from paper, to reality.
+From designing, to developing and on to making, we’ll help you take your design from paper, to reality.
 Using natural vegetable tanned leather and traditional hand stitching techniques you will learn how to build your design in a structured and successful way.

 With the support of professional tuition you will to learn how to make a working pattern, maquette and an order of construction, to ensure the success of your finished piece – for the more advanced students this will be a useful skill to revisit.
-As part of the course you will select, cut and prepare leather pieces, create and fit elements relevant to your design such as pockets, billets, a handle or straps.
-You will also be guided through each step of the making process as you work, enabling you to confidently complete your project at home.
-This course is equally suitable for both men and women.
-Beginners are also welcome.
+As part of the learining programme you will select, cut and prepare leather pieces, create and fit elements relevant to your design such as pockets, billets, a handle or straps.
+You will also be guided through each step of the making process as you work, enabling you to confidently complete your project at home if necessary.
+Design.
+Develop.
+Make. is equally as suitable for beginners as it is for more accomplished leatherworkers.

-The Leatherwork Open Course is not restricted to making bags as students may choose to make any style of project except ‘framed’ work or leather masks.
+Design.
+Develop.
+Make. is not restricted to making bags as students may choose to make any style of project except ‘framed’ work or leather masks.
 Each student will be encouraged to design their own project or alternatively, incorporate their own style into one of our pre existing designs.
 For students who prefer to leave the designing to us, we have a good selection of projects to choose from.
-Alternatively, students are also welcome to make one or two products as shown on our Leather Bag Making, Leather Satchel or Moulded Leather Bag or Rucksack courses if they would prefer to work from pre-prepared patterns and course programmes.
+Alternatively, students are also welcome to make one or two products as shown on some of our other course pages or perhaps from our popular magazine, Waxing the Thread.
+These are ideal for those who would prefer to work from pre-prepared patterns and course programmes.
 Remember, this is an ‘open’ course, so there are plenty of options…

 - Moulded work